boasiHQ/interactive-inputs/README.md

 Soon, we will use issues to gather feedback on bugs, feature requests, and more.
 When testing new features or bug fixes, we will create pull requests (PRs) and keep them focused on a single feature or bug fix, allowing you to test them.

 When expressing interest in a bug, enhancement, PR, or issue, please use the thumbs-up or thumbs-down emoji on the original message rather than adding duplicate comments.

+### Developing Locally

+If you want to contribute, fix a bug, or play around with this action locally, please follow the instructions outlined in the [**getting started** file](./gettting-started.md).

 ## Licence